Electroplankton: Development

 Nintendo president Satoru Iwata explained that the unusual reason why director Toshio Iwai's name appears directly on the game's packaging is because he alone had created it.
 The game is the second collaboration between Nintendo and Iwai, having done so with Sound Fantasy for the Super Nintendo Entertainment System, which was never released.
 The developers considered including a save function, but opted not to because they wanted the players to enjoy the game both viscerally and without preparation.
 They believed that if a save function had been included, then the game would have been used more as a tool, where the player must open several additional menus and windows or must input file names to save.
 Another reason was that it would require a large volume of flash ROM and would take a long time to save and read the data in order to save the voice files for Volvoice and Rec-Rec.

 Release

-A demo of Electroplankton was available for download from Nintendo DS Download Stations at E3 2004.
+A demo of Electroplankton was available for download from Nintendo DS Download Stations at E3 2005.

 The game made its first public appearance at the 2005 Game Developer's Conference, and later, an appearance at the E3 show.
+An exhibition was held in Laforet Museum in Harajuku between April 8th and April 14th to promote the game's Japanese launch.
 The game was released in North America on January 9, 2006; sales of the game were limited to online retailers and the Nintendo World store in New York City, though some other retailers chose to carry the game.
 For example, Electronics Boutique carried the game when it was released in Canada.
 It was released in Europe on July 7 the same year.

 A release was planned by Nintendo Australia in late 2006 but never occurred due to, according to Nintendo Australia representatives, not enough space in the release schedule.